nutszebra/ddp/README.md

     run download_model.py googlenet
     run ddp.py directory1 directory2 directory3

 You can give some directories that contain pictures.
+Duplicated pictures are stored in dup variable:

+    dup

 Neural code of each pictures is stored into feature. feature is dictionary type, thus you can check neural code like this:

     feature["directory1/a.jpg"]